 Their maniacal laughs and whooping cries are one of the most eerie sounds of the African night.
 Hyenas usually take over Warthogs burrows and many members of the clan may share it, especially if there are cubs.

 Hyenas and Lion compete over food resources and this often leads to a bitter conflict between these two species.
 The rivalry between the Savuti Lions and Hyenas was filmed in the 1960s by Dereck and Beverly Joubert.

-and often it was the Lions that were stealing the Hyenas kills.
+This film shows how the Lions and Hyenas literally go to war over the scarce food resources in the area.
+In fact Hyenas are very efficient predators and often it was the Lions that were stealing the Hyenas kills.
 Hyenas instinctively fear Lions but will take them on, and Lions have been known to kill Hyena cubs.

 Hyenas are very efficient hunters and will even take to the water in pursuit of their prey, though they avoid water with Crocodiles in it.
 They are opportunistic feeders and will often steal prey off Cheetah and even occasionally Leopards.

 Spotted Hyenas can breed at any time of the year though most give birth during the wet season when their prey is giving birth and there is lots of easy prey available.
 They usually give birth to two cubs at a time.
 The dominant female usually gives birth to the female that will become her successor as this is determined by size and aggressive behaviour.

 During pregnancy the mother produces extra androgen which will cause the cub to be large in size and aggressive in nature.
 The matriarch's cubs will automatically outrank the other cubs and members of the clan.